weijuey/tp/docs/UserGuide.md

 Format: `deadline INDEX d/DESCRIPTION DATE [d/DESCRIPTION DATE]...`

-- deadline must have description.
+* Deadline must have description.
-- The given date is added to the contact as deadline.
+* The given date is added to the contact as deadline.
-- Date should be dd/mm/yyyy
+* Date should be dd/mm/yyyy

 Example:

-- `deadline 1 d/windows 01/01/2022` adds the description `windows` and date `01/01/2022` to the contact in index `1`.
+* `deadline 1 d/windows 01/01/2022` adds the description `windows` and date `01/01/2022` to the contact in index `1`.

 List before `deadline` command: